The legalization of adult use cannabis brought on a number of changes to licensing regulations.

-November 2020 | TerrAscend acquires HMS Health from Curaleaf
+November 2020 | TerrAscend acquired HMS Health from Curaleaf

-September 2020 | 4Front sells three dispensaries to Ethos
+September 2020 | 4Front sold three dispensaries to Ethos

 Adult use sales first hit the market in July 2023 and suffice it to say Marylanders could not have been more ready.
 Sales reached over $87.0MM in July alone, up from ~$43.0MM in June.
 Demand is there creating plenty of opportunity in the state.
 MSOs should establish/expand their position in the state especially with the modest number of licenses the state has stated they will issue.
 Profits will continue to be attractive in the near term, especially for those who can operate at scale.